siunhan284/study-crew-v2/README.md

 # study-crew-v2

 AI-powered study assistant built with CrewAI.
-Upload study materials (PDFs), and interact with an intelligent agent crew to generate summaries, structured notes, and Q&A.
+Upload study materials (PDFs), and interact with an intelligent agent crew to generate summaries and structured notes.

 ---